photography by Tony Kearney

 I'm an analogue photographer (I put large format old film through even older cameras) who exhibits regularly and who has recently been concentrating on portrait photography.

-My work has made the final jury round of the International Fine Art Photography Awards in Paris, been a finalist in the $25,000 Kennedy Contemporary Art Award, will grace the walls of the new Royal Adelaide Hospital and has been acquired by the National Portrait Gallery.
+My work has made the final jury round of the International Fine Art Photography Awards in Paris, been a finalist in the $25,000 Kennedy Contemporary Art Award, won the $5000 RED challenge, will grace the walls of the new Royal Adelaide Hospital when it opens and has been acquired by the National Portrait Gallery.

 I describe myself as an amateur photographer.
 The word amateur has Latin origins, amare, for the love of.